-- Be able to master basic skills and problem solving abilities needed for the abstract algebra course. - Be able to understand basic concepts of groups, subgroups, and order of an element in finite groups.

-- Be able to understand the concept of cosets of a subgroup and a normal subgroup. - Be able to understand symmetric groups, cyclic groups and their properties. - Be able to understand the concept of group homomorphism and isomorphism. - Be able to recognize the essence of the Fundamental Theorem of Finite Abelian Groups and be able to classify finite abelian groups.
+- Be able to understand basic concepts of groups, subgroups, and order of an element in finite groups. - Be able to understand the concept of cosets of a subgroup of a group and normal subgroups. - Be able to understand symmetric groups, cyclic groups and their properties. - Be able to understand the concept of group homomorphism and isomorphism. - Be able to understand how to construct proofs to groups theory related problems.